Inverse cascade anomalies in fourth-order Leith models: From kinetic equations to non-linear diffusions

 Recently, it was suggested that self-similar solutions of the second kind could also prove relevant to describe blow-up condensation scenarios in a class of fourth-order diffusion \cite{connaughton2004kinetic}, which include as physical examples both the GW and wave turbulence in BEC described by the Nonlinear Schr\"odinger (NLS) equation.
 In the case of GW, the relevance of self-similar solutions and anomalous scaling was suggested \cite{galtier2019nonlinear} from the analysis of a companion second-order DAM following the general approach described in Refs.~\cite{thalabard2015anomalous,nazarenko2016self}.
 Construction of relevant second-order DAM is however not necessarily unambiguous: In particular, the reduction strategy from fourth to second order is likely to produce nonphysical results, a feature previously observed in the context of 2D turbulence\cite{leith1968diffusion,l2006differential}.
 Beyond numerical observations and analogies, it remains therefore unclear whether a proper dynamical system analysis can be extended to fourth-order systems, to provide precise characterization of finite-time blow-ups.
-In the present paper, we will study the finite-time blow-up behaviour using the direct numerical simulation of the fourth-order DAMs and the self-similar ansatz in which the problem is reduced to a four-dimensional (4D) dynamical system.
+In the present paper, we study such a finite-time blow-up using numerical simulations of the fourth-order DAM, and characterize its properties in terms of a self-similar Ansatz; \corr This allows to reduce the problem to the analysis of a four-dimensional (4D) dynamical system \rroc.